reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/microservices/serviceusers/c8y_microservices_serviceusers_create.md

 ### Options

 ```
-  -d, --data string       static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
+  -d, --data stringArray   static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
   -h, --help               help for create
       --name string        Name of application
       --roles strings      Roles which should be assigned to the service user
       --tenants strings    Tenant to subscribe to.
 If left blank than the application will not generate the service user
 ```

 ### Options inherited from parent commands